 I’m turning 63 today.
 Old enough to draw Social Security while it’s still around and young enough to enjoy life while I can still get around.
 So, I’m taking the day off and running an old newspaper column on the importance of being young at heart.

 My wife would often roll her eyes and refer to pre-school Faith and Paul—and me—as her three children.
-Maybe it was our wrestling matches which involved pummeling each other with decorative couch pillows or all three of us making funny faces when Lois scolded us to “Be serious!” for family pictures.
+Maybe it was our wrestling matches which involved pummeling each other with decorative couch pillows or all three of us making funny faces for family photos when Lois scolded us to “Be serious!”
 She probably had a point.
-Now that I’m a bit older—okay, a lot older—I can still act I like a 60-year-old pre-schooler.
+Now that I’m a bit older—okay, a lot older—I can still act I like a 60-year-old preschooler.
 But I take comfort in the words of Jesus:

 “So anyone who becomes as humble as this little child is the greatest in the Kingdom of Heaven” (Matthew 18:4).

 There is, however, an adult-sized difference between being child-like and childish.
 The apostle Paul writes:

 When I was a child, I spoke and thought and reasoned as a child.
 But when I grew up, I put away childish things (1 Corinthians 13:11).

 I really have worked hard on knowing the difference and acting accordingly—most of the time.
 I still get the look from not only my wife but now from my children as well!

 Child-like adults are trusting; childish adults, gullible

 A sign at an old general store read, “In God we trust.
 All others pay cash.”
 We are taught to “trust in the Lord with all our heart” (Proverbs 3:5), but Jesus warns us to examine the “fruit” of those who claim to be His followers.
 Paul teaches “prove all things” and John warns to “test the spirits.”
 So, even though I admire the trust when children and grandchildren jump off furniture into my arms, I also want them to jump into the arms of trustworthy people.